PARADISE PRICE PRESERVE (FORMERLY ECHO FARM)

 "Without another county open space bond, it will become much more difficult to protect the county's streams, forests and farm land," she said.
 "Funding at the state level also has been much reduced as of late."

-See pictures of Echo Farm under Photo Tab
+See pictures of Paradise Price Preserve under Photo Tab